War and Social Upheaval and Children: Country Trends (1939-45)

 Figure 1.--It was not just European and Asian children that were impacted by World War II.
 Although not separated from their patents, Japanese-Americans in Pacific coast states were interned in concentration or relocation camps as they were called.
 Italian and German families wre also interned, but only those who parents have been involved in subversive activites.
 These two San Francisco boys, one with strip "Remember Pearl Harbor" on his hat, wave good-bye while awaiting the bus.
 Notice how the older boy is holding on to his little brother.

-The experience of children during World War II dependened on where they lived and in NAZI occupied Europe, their ethnicity.
+The experience of children during World War II dependened on where they lived and to a significant exent, their ethnicity.
+Racial animus is oftren most associated with the Germans.
+It was, however, very important in asia because of Japanese racial attitudes.
 For American and Canadian children, their primary problem was that they were separated from their their fathers and brothers.
 The experience in Europe was far different.
 Britain was not occupied, but large numbers of children were evacuated to the countryside and separated from their families.
 Even so many civilians, including children, were killed during the Blitz and later V-1 and V-2 attacks.
 Rationing was very strict.
 In NAZI occupied Europe, the situtation was far bleaker.
 The situation of displaced children and the situation concerning children generally varied greatly from country to country.
 This was primarily because of the radically different policies that the Germans persued in different countries.
 Race or actually a perception of race was a factor which strongly affected German attitudes.
 It was the Jews that the NAZIs targeted with a vengence, but large numbers of other children were also killed, especially Slavic childern in the East.
 After America entered the War and the strategic bombing campaign intensified, large numbers of German civilians, including children, were also killed.
 Massive number of displaced persons, many of them children, after the War were left in desperate circumstance.

 America